cke23/GeneScreeningBLCA/GeneScreeningBLCA.md

-Gene expression data and clinical data for patients with non-muscle-invasive bladder carcinoma were acquired from GEO database GSE5479 \[accession number GSE5479; Dyrskjøt et al. (2007)\].
+Gene expression data and clinical data for patients with non-muscle-invasive bladder carcinoma were acquired from GEO database GSE5479 (accession number GSE5479, Dyrskjøt et al. 2007).
 In total, 300 patients with complete information on 1,381 microarray features and 5 important clinical covariates (age, sex, reevaluated WHO grade, reevaluated pathological disease stage and BCG/MMC treatment) were included for analysis.
 The primary endpoint is the time to progression.
 Progression or death from bladder cancer, which is the event of